Luming-L/Project/PeakRecall.md

 **In our case**, `callpeak` used by author turned on `--nolambda` option, which means MACS used the background lambda as local lambda, and we just have normalized ATAC-seq signal tracks in BedGraph and thus cannot extend reads.
 Therefore, the genome-wide average signal will be used as noise.
 We can calculate it as:
 (_sum_of_signals_in_all_bins/genome_zise)*bin_size_
-We generate a BedGraph file to store the lambda.
+We generate a new BedGraph file to store the lambda.

 # Step 6: Compare ChIP and local lambda to get the scores in pvalue or qvalue
 the ATAC-seq signal at each genomic location stored in BedGraph will be tested against the lambda  with Poisson distribution.
 The score in the output file is -log10(p-value)s or -log10(q-value)s (according to the option `-m`) for each location.